-Patrick Gookin serves as both the Director of the Department of Defense (DoD) Hotline and as the Whistleblower Protection Ombudsman for the DoD.
+Patrick Gookin serves as the Director of the Department of Defense (DoD) Hotline.
+He also served as the Whistleblower Protection Ombudsman for the DoD from 2013 to 2018.

 Mr. Gookin became the Director of the DoD Hotline in March 2013.
-In this role, he oversees a staff of more than 30 professional investigators who are responsible for receiving, evaluating and investigating reports of fraud, waste, and abuse regarding programs and personnel under the purview of the DoD.
+In this role, he oversees a staff of more than 50 professional investigators who are responsible for receiving, evaluating and investigating reports of fraud, waste, and abuse regarding programs and personnel under the purview of the DoD.
 In August 2013, Mr. Gookin was appointed as the Whistleblower Protection Ombudsman for the DoD.
-In this role, Mr. Gookin educates DoD employees about prohibitions on retaliation for protected disclosures; and educates employees who have or contemplate making a protected disclosure, about the rights and remedies against retaliation.
+In this role, Mr. Gookin educated DoD employees about prohibitions on retaliation for protected disclosures; and educated employees who have made or contemplate making a protected disclosure, about the rights and remedies against retaliation.